-Our restorative dental services at Bearbrook Dental Centre include crowns, fillings, bridges, dentures, and root canals.
+Our restorative dental services at Bearbrook Dental Centre in Ottawa include crowns, fillings, bridges, dentures, and root canals.

 Any procedure with the goal of restoring the normal function and appearance of your smile falls under restorative dental care.

 By fixing structural problems such as missing or damaged teeth, our dentist can help restore your smile – in addition to your oral health.

 Depending on your issue, our dentist at Bearbrook Dental Centre in Ottawa will determine the appropriate restorative treatment option for you.

 These porcelain caps are placed atop teeth to restore their function and appearance.
 Used to attach bridges, prevent a cracked tooth from worsening or to cover dental implants, they can also help restore a stained or discoloured tooth to its natural appearance.